arctop/android-sdk/README.md

     activityIntent.setFlags(Intent.FLAG_ACTIVITY_NEW_TASK);
     startActivity(activityIntent)

-#### Connect to a Neuos sensor device
+#### Connect to a Arctop sensor device

-Connecting to a Neuos sensor device, for example a headband, is accomplished by calling **connectSensorDevice(String macAddress)**
+Connecting to a Arctop sensor device, for example a headband, is accomplished by calling **connectSensorDevice(String macAddress)**
 Available in the SDK is the PairingActivity class, which handles scanning and extracting the device's MAC address using builtin CompanionDeviceManager.
 You can launch the activity using the following code

     Intent activityIntent = new Intent(NeuosSDK.NEUOS_PAIR_DEVICE);